-- Develop a 4-year prioritized list of projects by year. - ❖ Document project costs by phase, source, and description. - ❖ Demonstrate financial constraint by year. - ❖ Cooperative development with the DOT and local transit operators. - ❖ Provide a reasonable opportunity for public comment. - ❖ Demonstrate current transportation system maintenance needs. - ❖ Demonstrate project consistency with MTP. - ❖ Document attests to conformity with the State Implementation Plan. - ❖ Provide an accounting of previous TIP projects accomplishments/delays. - ❖ Provide a list of Federal/State financed highway, transit, bicycle, pedestrian, and enhancement projects.
+- Develop a 4-year prioritized list of projects by year. - Document project costs by phase, source, and description. - Demonstrate financial constraint by year. - Cooperative development with the DOT and local transit operators. - Provide a reasonable opportunity for public comment. - Demonstrate current transportation system maintenance needs. - Demonstrate project consistency with MTP. - ❖ Document attests to conformity with the State Implementation Plan. - Provide an accounting of previous TIP projects accomplishments/delays. - Provide a list of Federal/State financed highway, transit, bicycle, pedestrian, and enhancement projects.

-The FY 2023-2026 TIP identifies both local and state projects, that are supported by local governments and TXDOT.
-The Texarkana MPO collaboratively works with its member agencies: Federal Transit Authority (FTA), Federal Highway Administration (FHWA), Department of Transportation for Arkansas (ARDOT) and Texas (TXDOT), the Cities of Texarkana, Arkansas, Texarkana, Texas, Nash, Texas, and Wake Village, Texas, and the Counties of Bowie, Texas and Miller, Arkansas, and the Texarkana Urban Transit District (TUTD) to coordinate transportation planning and funding resources for a variety of projects that address regional and local transportation needs and objectives.
+The FY 2025-2028 TIP identifies both local and state projects, that are supported by local governments and TxDOT.
+The Texarkana MPO collaboratively works with its member agencies: Federal Transit Authority (FTA), Federal Highway Administration (FHWA), Department of Transportation for Arkansas (ARDOT) and Texas (TxDOT), the Cities of Texarkana, Arkansas, Texarkana, Texas, Nash, Texas, and Wake Village, Texas, and the Counties of Bowie, Texas and Miller, Arkansas, and the Texarkana Urban Transit District (TUTD) to coordinate transportation planning and funding resources for a variety of projects that address regional and local transportation needs and objectives.

-Development of the FY2023-2026 TIP was done using a competitive project selection process from the region's long-range transportation plan.
+Development of the FY2025-2028 TIP was done using a competitive project selection process from the region's long-range transportation plan.
 Texarkana MPO member agencies submitted projects that were essential to the region's transportation network.
-While local plans are developed by a MPO, the STIP is developed by TXDOT for non-metropolitan areas of the State.
+The TIP is a living document, amended as needed to adjust for project changes.
+While local plans are developed by an MPO, the STIP is developed by TxDOT for non-metropolitan areas of the State.
 This TIP was developed using direction from the Texarkana MPO Technical Advisory Committee (TAC) and the MPO Policy Board (PB).
 Projects submitted were scored by the MPO staff and the TAC.